erinpentecost/vugufmt/README.md

 # vugufmt

-gofmt, but for vugu files.
+gofmt, but for vugu and html files.

 ## Status

-This tool is a work in progress.
-It isn't ready for actual use yet!
+This tool is done (for now), and is being ported into the vugu project.

 ## Goals